Fall Back Into Fitness

 - Play touch football.
 With fall comes football!
 This autumn, don’t just watch the game, gather some friends and family members and play a round of touch football in the backyard.
 Playing touch football will strengthen your whole body, with an emphasis on the arms and shoulders for defensive players and the calves, quads, and hamstrings for the offensive players.
 On average, playing touch football for an hour can burn over 400 calories.

 Bonus.
 Looking for more fall activities that will improve your health?
 We’ve got you covered!
 You can improve your mental health by knitting.
 And you can improve your spiritual wellbeing with aromatherapy and fall scents, such as cloves and cinnamon.
-For more ideas, check out this Mindful article.Tags: exercise routine, fall activities, first day of fall, fitness, improve your health, mindful living, mindfulness
+For more ideas, check out this Mindful article.Tags: exercise routine, fall activities, first day of fall, fitness, improve your health, mindfulness